SustainableDevelopmentReform/nesp-sop-seagrass-mapping/case_study_NESP3.6/NESP_3.6_case_study.md

 ### X.3.3 Satellite Image Data

 **Sentinel-2 Multispectral Imagery:**
-- Processing aligned with Section 6.1 of the SOP, creating multi-temporal stacks between dates `yyyy-mm-dd` and `yyyy-mm-dd`
+- Processing aligned with Section 6.1 of the SOP, creating two difference multi-temporal stacks
+    - For the baseline habitat occurence probabliity layers: all images between `yyyy-mm-dd` and `yyyy-mm-dd`
+    - For the habitat benthic % cover layers: all images between `yyyy-mm-dd` and `yyyy-mm-dd`
-- Cloud masking using both Scene Classification Layer (SCL), cloud probability datasets and Google Cloud Score Plus
+- Cloud masking using Google Cloud Score Plus
 - Composite images were produced using percentile metrics (20th, 40th, 60th, 80th)

 ![Sentinel-2 Composite - True-color image showing the study site with cloud masking and atmospheric correction applied]